EN

 The Frank-Loebsche Haus in Landau partly takes its name from the fact that Zacharias Frank, Anne Frank's great-grandfather, and his heirs owned this property.

-The building dates from the 15th century and functioned as an inn from 1601.
-The inn, called Zur Blum, was run by the related Kempff, Stiehler, Geropp and Schneider families until well into the 19th century.
-In 1870, owner Georg Friedrich Schneider sold the building to banker Zacharias Frank for 16,000 guilders.
-The three-storey building included a house with three cellars, three stables, a courtyard, a well, a barrel store, several ovens and four trumeau mirrors.[1]
+The building dates from the 15th century and from 1601 onwards functioned as a pubic house and a stage, a stopping place where the horses, crew and travelers of stagecoaches could eat, drink and rest and where travelers could get on and off, where cargo and horses could be changed.
+The tavern, called Zur Blum, was run by the related Kempff, Stiehler, Geropp and Schneider families until well into the 19th century, until after the arrival of the railway, the stagecoaches disappeared.[1]
+In 1870, the then owner Georg Friedrich Schneider sold the building on Kaufhausgasse 9 in Landau to banker Zacharias Frank for 16,000 guilders.
+The four-winged, three-storey medieval building included a house with three cellars, three stables, a courtyard with colonnades, a well, a barrel store, several ovens and four trumeau mirrors.[2]
 After the death of Zacharias Frank on 27 July 1884, the estate passed to his widow Babette as the sole heir.

 Following Babette Frank's death on 10 October 1891, the surviving children became owners of the house, but only daughter Sophie, the widow of Landau banker Leo Loeb, still lived in her birthplace.
 Michael Frank, one of her brothers, was a banker in Frankfurt.
 His son Otto was Anne Frank's father.